microsoft/music-explorer/README.md

  * Latest NuGet Package Manager (>2.7.1) from https://nuget.org/ to enable NuGet Package Restore

-5.2 Using the WINDOWS PHONE 8 SDK
+5.2 Using the Windows Phone 8 SDK
 ---------------------------------

 1. Open the SLN file: